 Whether you know it or not, you probably have suffered from some level of inflammation.
 Chronic inflammation is associated with a whole host of health issues.
 It’s been proven that with the right kinds of food and lifestyle, you can greatly reduce chronic inflammation.

-- HERBS AND SPICES such as Turmeric, curry powder (which contains turmeric), ginger and garlic (dried and fresh), chili peppers (if you can tolerate nightshades), sage, basil, cinnamon, nutmeg, clove, rosemary, thyme.
+- Herbs and Spices – Turmeric, curry powder (which contains turmeric), ginger and garlic (dried and fresh), chili peppers (if you can tolerate nightshades), sage, basil, cinnamon, nutmeg, clove, rosemary, thyme.
 Turmeric and ginger being the most powerful and natural anti-inflammatory agents.

 Superfood Overnight Oatmeal